What is Smart Guard Protection:

 Manual Smart Guard Protection Removal:

 !!!
-Please note: You can remove Smart Guard Protection manually.
-However, you should proceed at your own risk.
-Any of these interventions might render your system inoperable.
+Please note: You can remove Smart Guard Protection manually, however, you should proceed at your own risk, as any of the interventions might render your system inoperable.
 Therefore this manual removal method is highly recommended for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter or any other reputable security application.

 1. Remove Smart Guard Protection by restoring your system to a previous state.